MinhThieu145/gsoc-fuzz-gen/custom_fuzz_target.md

     """
 ```

-### Function Design
+### Function Design Details

-The function follows a clear workflow with these key components:

 1. **Project Environment Setup**
+   - Clone the OSS-Fuzz repository using `oss_fuzz_checkout.clone_oss_fuzz()` from `experiment/oss_fuzz_checkout.py`
-   - Create a copy of the OSS-Fuzz project
+   - Create a copy of the project directory from `OSS_FUZZ_DIR/projects/{project_name}` to a temporary location
-   - Set up necessary directories and files
+   - Set up output directories for build artifacts, logs, and corpus using a structure similar to `WorkDirs` in `experiment/workdir.py`
-   - Configure build environment

 2. **Fuzz Target Integration**
-   - Write fuzz target code to the project directory
+   - Write fuzz target code to `{project_dir}/{target_name}.c` (or appropriate extension based on language)
-   - Install build script with proper permissions
+   - Create build script at `{project_dir}/build.sh` with executable permissions
-   - Connect to project's build system
+   - Modify the project's Dockerfile to include the new target using techniques from `experiment/evaluator.py:create_ossfuzz_project()`

 3. **Execution Management**
-   - Create appropriate BuilderRunner (local or cloud)
+   - Create a BuilderRunner instance from `experiment/builder_runner.py`:
-   - Configure benchmark and working directories
+     - `BuilderRunner` for local execution
+     - `CloudBuilderRunner` for cloud execution
-   - Handle build and execution with retry logic
+   - Build and run the target with retry logic similar to `experiment/evaluator.py:check_target()`
+   - Handle transient failures (network issues, resource limits) by retrying failed operations

 4. **Result Collection**
-   - Gather build success/failure information
+   - Gather build results from the `BuildResult` object returned by the builder
-   - Collect coverage metrics (lines covered, percentage)
-   - Record any crashes and their details
-   - Organize output artifacts (logs, reports)
+   - Extract coverage data using techniques from `experiment/evaluator.py` and `experiment/textcov.py`
+   - Check for crashes in the fuzzer output logs
+   - Collect all artifacts into a standardized directory structure for easy access

+### Integration with Existing Code

+The function should leverage these existing components:
+- Project setup code from `experiment/oss_fuzz_checkout.py`
+- Build and run processes from `experiment/builder_runner.py`
+- Result collection from `experiment/evaluator.py`
+- Coverage analysis from `experiment/textcov.py`

 ### Return Value Structure